Steve's

 seems that baboons have business meetings just like some churches, or like the

-US Congress, and it seems they behave in the same manner as many churches in conducting
+US Congress, and it seems they behave in the same manner as the US Congress in

 The